skyFi/jsNode/someQA.md

 <b>allback</b>
       Function to execute on each value in the array, taking four arguments:
       <b>previousValue</b>
          The value previously returned in the last invocation of the callback, or initialValue, if supplied.
-(See below.)
       <b>currentValue</b>
          The current element being processed in the array.
       <b>index</b>